 THIS DATE IN HISTORY: April 27

-1994: Dominik Hasek wins arguably the best goaltending duel in the post-red line era of the Stanley Cup Playoffs.
+1994: Dominik Hasek wins arguably the best goaltending duel in the modern era of the Stanley Cup Playoffs.

 Hasek outduels Martin Brodeur by making 70 saves before Dave Hannan scores 5:43 into the fourth overtime to give the Buffalo Sabres a 1-0 victory against the New Jersey Devils in Game 6 of their Eastern Conference Quarterfinal series at Memorial Auditorium.

 Hasek makes 31 saves through regulation, one more than Brodeur.
 But the Devils outshoot the Sabres 35-20 through three overtimes and take the first four shots in the fourth extra period.
 However, Hannan takes a pass from Jason Dawe and lifts a backhander through traffic that goes past Brodeur's glove.
 It sends the series to a seventh game in New Jersey that's almost as good; the Devils win 2-1 to advance.